 The majority of NROC’s work is done through its four committees: Executive, Ocean and Coastal Ecosystem Health, Coastal Hazards Resilience, and Ocean Planning.
 NROC’s Executive Committee handles administrative and operational matters between Council meetings, makes certain decisions while deferring others to the full Council, and develops recommendations on agendas, projects, and partnerships.
 The Executive Committee consists of six members—the current, immediate past, and future NROC state and federal co-chairs.
 NROC also has standing committees for each of its key issue areas: Ocean and Coastal Ecosystem Health, Coastal Hazards Resilience, and Ocean Planning.
 These committees are composed of members from NROC agencies as well as non-government, academic, and private-sector subject matter experts.
 The committees define and implement specific two-year work plans for their issue area.

 NROC benefits from, and values, having close and collaborative relationships with other regional organizations.
-NROC has Memoranda of Understanding with the Northeastern Regional Association of Coastal and Ocean Observing Systems (NERACOOS), the Regional Sea Grant Consortium, and the Gulf of Maine Council on the Marine Environment.
+NROC has Memoranda of Understanding with the Northeastern Regional Association of Coastal and Ocean Observing Systems (NERACOOS), the Northeast Regional Sea Grant Consortium, the Coastal States Stewardship Foundation, and the Gulf of Maine Council on the Marine Environment.

 NROC continues to be a leader in regional ocean partnerships, demonstrating the benefits of how close coordination and collaboration among state and federal government agencies — working together with other regional entities, organizations, interests, and stakeholders — can develop and implement regional approaches to many of our ocean management challenges.